livecode/livecode/docs/guides/LiveCode Builder Language Reference.md

       : 'variable' <Name: Identifier> [ 'as' <TypeOf: Type> ]

 A variable statement defines a handler-scope variable.
-Such variables can be used after the variable statement, but not before.
+Such variables can be used after the variable statement and up to the end of the current statement block, but not before.

-> **Note:** Variables are currently not block-scoped, they are defined
-> from the point of declaration to the end of the handler - this might
-> change in a subsequent revision.

 Variables whose type have a default value are initialized with that value at the point of definition in the handler.
 See the main Variables section for the